- Home

 Farm Improvement Financial Assistance

-Funding is provided through various sources such as: the District's rates and charges system, USDA Natural Resources Conservation Service, WA State Department of Health, WA State Department of Ecology, and WA State Department of Fish and Wildlife.
+Funding is provided through various sources such as: the District's rates and charges system, WA State Department of Health, WA State Department of Ecology, and Washington State Conservation Commission.
 Funding is provided on a reimbursement basis, and practices must meet USDA Natural Resources Conservation Service specifications.
 A District engineer provides design assistance when necessary.
 All practices must meet Pierce County Code requirements and all applicable permits must be obtained by the landowner prior to starting all projects.
 The District may be able to provide some permit guidance and assistance.

 - Cross-fencing for rotational grazing